duyuxi2015/origin/readme.txt

-1, git is a free software!
+1, git is a free software!!!
 2, git is greate!
 by duyuxi

+learn test